Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lighting_rigs.rst

 Moving this spot directly overhead and pointing down gives the interrogation effect.
-At the opposite end of the show-off emotional spectrum is one soft candlelight (*Point* lamp, short falloff *Distance*, yellow light) placed really up close to the subject, dramatizing the fearful "lost in the darkness" effect.
+At the opposite end of the show-off emotional spectrum is one soft candlelight (*Point* lamp, short falloff *Distance*, yellow light) placed really up close to the subject, dramatizing the fearsome "lost in the darkness" effect.

 Somewhere in the macabre spectrum is a hard spot on the floor shining upward.
 For fun, grab a flashlight, head into the bathroom and close the door.